Keep in touch

 Look for volunteers to manage the different channels and post regular updates.

-Remember to include a link to your fundraising page so those reading to enable people to click and donate straight away.
+Remember to include a link to your fundraising page to enable people to click and donate straight away.

 Be proactive.
 There are different ways of ‘giving’.